Claiming help with your rent (private renters)

-Your award is worked out on your LHA rate, your income and your savings.
+Your Housing Benefit is worked out using your LHA rate, your income and your savings.
 You need a valid tenancy agreement.

-LHA is usually paid directly to you rather than to your landlord.
+Housing Benefit under LHA rules is usually paid directly to you rather than to your landlord.

-If you rent from a housing association or the council, rent a caravan or houseboat or have a tenancy which began before 1989, you can claim Housing Benefit, which is based on the amount of rent that you're charged.
+If you rent from a housing association or the council, rent a caravan or houseboat or have a tenancy which began before 1989, your Housing Benefit will based on the amount of rent that you're charged.

 Last updated: Fri 18 August, 2023 @ 17:31